DMV.ORG is not affiliated with any government agency

 Any adult, and any child exceeding the child safety seat limits, must be properly secured by a seat belt when riding in the front seat of a vehicle.
 Both shoulder and lap belts must be used if the vehicle is equipped with them.

 Drivers are responsible for seeing that the safety belt and child safety seat rules are followed in their vehicle.
-Drivers can be nailed with a ticket, fine, and two points on their license for failing to ensure compliance within their vehicle.
+Drivers can be nailed with a ticket, fine, and points on their license for failing to ensure compliance within their vehicle.

 Law enforcement officials may stop a vehicle solely for a safety belt or child restraint seat infraction.